noahsc0tt/bible/README.md

-# Bible
+# tui-bible
-Read the Bible in the terminal with Python and Curses.
+Read the Bible in any translation straight from the terminal.

 ![Preview](preview.png)